-Service philosophy refers to the model, or approach, that is applied to support that is provided within a health or wellbeing setting.
-A service philosophy provides an overarching set of underlying principles, aims and objectives, operational parameters, and reviewable outcomes which direct the nature of support and the way in which it is provided.
+Service philosophy refers to the model or approach to support that is applied within a health or wellbeing setting.
+A service philosophy provides an over-arching set of underlying principles, aims and objectives, operational parameters, and reviewable outcomes which direct the nature of support and the way in which it is provided.